ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 [Compiling Pattern Matching to Good Decision Trees](http://moscova.inria.fr/~maranget/papers/ml05e-maranget.pdf).

 This pass runs after type inference and before code generation.
-Its job is to transform `match` expressions over arbitrary nested patterns into a _decision tree_ — a form where each node tests exactly one scrutinee against flat constructor patterns, with no nesting.
+Its job is to transform `match` statements over arbitrary nested patterns into a _decision tree_ — a form where each node tests exactly one scrutinee against flat constructor patterns, with no nesting.
 The resulting tree is then converted back into simplified `match` statements that the Yul backend can handle directly.